-(11-20-2015, updated 07-14-2018) What Americans should learn in History class: Just because something starts off small doesn't mean it's not a big deal.
-In an interview on NPR a few people discussed Trump's Muslim registration and identification plans.
-One person immediately brought up the Holocaust.
-Another thought it wouldn't hurt anyone to just register Muslims and require a Muslim ID.
+What American kids should be learning in History class: Just because something starts off small doesn't mean it's not a big deal.
+Trump's Muslim registration and identification plans are definitely a big deal.